Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 As discussed previously (TODO: add link), one helpful way to picture this is to think about images.
 A high-resolution photo might have hundreds of millions of pixels, but you can shrink it down to a small thumbnail and still recognize that it is a picture of your friend.
 Dimensionality reduction works the same way for datasets: the goal is to keep the important structure while throwing away noise and redundancy.
 ML algorithms can work while throwing away a great deal of raw data, and this can speed things up tremendously.

-We see redundancy all the time in real data.
-For example, if a dataset includes height, weight, and BMI, one of these is technically redundant because BMI is literally just a function of the other two.
-If you calculated BMI, then you might want to get rid of weight and height if your goal is to use BMI to estimate certain health risks.
-Machine learning models can still train with redundant features, but it is often helpful to compress the dataset into a smaller number of less redundant dimensions (features).
+Machine learning models can still train with redundant features, but it is often helpful to compress the dataset into a smaller number of less redundant features.

 Dimensionality reduction is useful for many reasons.
 One, it can be a useful tool for visualizing high-dimensional data (our plots are typicically in 2D or 3D, so if we want to visualize a 1000-dimension dataset, it can be helpful to project it to a 2D or 3D space for visualization).